ktr-hubrt/MPN/README.md

 # Preparation
 Please download the corresponding benchmarks in 'data' directory.
 Then prepare the environment as in requirement.txt.
+We have uploaded our model training on Ped2 on Baidunetdisk(link：https://pan.baidu.com/s/1I2QRMPJtnvhXozGa3s2-pg code：6jmg).

 # Unsupervised Anomaly Detection Model Training
 Run 'python Train.py' to train a model with DPU model.

+# Unsupervised Anomaly Detection Model Testing
+Run 'python Test.py' to train a model with DPU model.

 # Meta-learning Anomaly Detection Model Training
 Run 'python Train_meta.py' to train a model with MPU model.